shizuo-kaji/CubicalRipser_3dim/README.md

-import numpy as np                                      # import the Numpy module import cripser                                          # import the Cubical Ripser python module arr = np.load("input.npy").astype(np.float64)           # load the image in the numpy array format result = cripser.computePH(arr,maxdim=1,location="birth")   # compute the persistent homology up to degree 1
+import numpy as np                                      # import the Numpy module import cripser                                          # import the Cubical Ripser python module arr = np.load("input.npy").astype(np.float64)           # load the image in the numpy array format result = cripser.computePH(arr,maxdim=1)   # compute the persistent homology up to degree 1
 ```
 Here, **result** is another 2D Numpy array of shape (M,6), where M is the number of cycles.
-The six numbers of each row indicate the dimension of the cycle, birth-time, death-time, and location (x,y,z) of the cell giving birth to the cycle.
+The none numbers of each row indicate the dimension of the cycle, birth-time, death-time, location (x,y,z) of the cell giving birth to the cycle, and location (x,y,z) of the cell destroying the cycle.

 If one wants to compute only for the top dimensional persistent homology (that is, H_1 for images and H_2 for volumes),

-    result = cripser.computePH(arr,top_dim=True,location="birth")
+    result = cripser.computePH(arr,top_dim=True)

 uses the [Alexander duality](https://arxiv.org/abs/2005.04597) to reduce the computational resources.